 When Is Refinancing a Motorcycle Worth It?

 You may consider refinancing a motorcycle loan for two reasons.
-First, if interest rates have dropped or your credit score has improved, you may be able to secure a new loan with lower interest rates.
+First, if interest rates have dropped or you’ve built your credit score, you may be able to secure a new loan with lower interest rates.
 This will save you money in the long run.
 In some cases, you may want to lower your monthly payments.
 One strategy for doing so is extending your term with a refinance.
 Note that when you extend your terms, your monthly payments may become more manageable, however, you will be paying interest for longer.
 This may make this option more expensive in the long run.Conversely, if you can afford a higher payment, shortening your term may mean a more expensive monthly bill, but you’ll pay less in interest, ultimately resulting in savings over time.
 Be sure you understand the costs and fees associated with a refinance, such as prepayment penalties and origination fees.
 If they outweigh potential savings, the refinancing process may not be worth it.

 Refinancing a Motorcycle